reactive-firewall/PiAP-python-tools/README.md

 # PiAP-python-tools _beta_

 ## This is still in beta.
-THINGS ARE STILL IN EARLY DEVELOPMENT.
+THINGS ARE STILL IN DEVELOPMENT.
+Testers welcome to join the beta, see [Pocket-PiAP](https://github.com/reactive-firewall/Pocket-PiAP) for more details.

 ## Status